-*Contact the GCWS for details on the location and time of the class meeting.*
+*Contact the GCWS for details on the location*

 The topic of pornography is deeply charged.
 Both feminists and non-feminists from a range of disciplines, and outside the academy, have taken up the topic of pornography (or better said, pornographies), producing dynamic debate but little consensus.
 Some have attended to the links between pornography and key concepts of personal autonomy, bodily integrity, and civil society.
 Others have set out to describe and analyze what pornography is and has been – its formal elements, proximity to other genres and media forms, and development over time.
 Still others have fought vociferously over it – some claiming that it degrades and distorts minds and societies, others seeing within it opportunities for subversion and resistance.
 Thus scholars work to investigate, describe, contextualize, analyze and regulate pornography.
 Battles rage; the object of study continues to be both provocative and protean, and there are adherents and detractors of all political, ideological, and academic persuasions.